iextendlabs/ServiceZen-services-delivery-management-system/README.md

 User: admin@gmail.com
 Password: admin1234

+## Project Status
+Development is in final stages , we will launch version 1 soon this year.

 ## ChatGPT Prompts and Assistance
 1. The first help taken from ChatGPT is to write description / Readme for this Project
 2. Second tasks done by ChatGPT is identifiying main Entities / Objects